percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | int         | `10`       |

-Number of minutes between the uploads of oplogs
+Number of minutes between the uploads of oplogs.

 ### `backup.pitr.compressionType`